 The palace was destroyed by the bombings in 1945, but it has been carefully reconstructed and stands now as a proud symbol of Dresden.
 Today, the Dresden Royal Palace is a museum open to the public, displaying many splendid rooms and collections that offer a fascinating look into royal life.
 Get your admission ticket now.

 Address: Nationalpark Sächsische Schweiz, 01844 Bad Schandau, Germany

 The Saxon Switzerland National Park is a beautiful national park in the German state of Saxony.
-The park is situated on the border of Saxony and Bohemia and offers some stunning views of the Sächsische Elbe river.
+The park is on the border of Saxony and Bohemia and offers stunning views of the Sächsische Elbe River.

 See Related: Most Popular Types of German Sausage